jonmumm/actor-kit/README.md

 }
 ```

-Key points about this configuration:
+Key point about this configuration:

-- `name`: Set this to your project name (e.g., "todo-list").
-- `main`: Points to the built JavaScript file (e.g., "build/index.js").
-- `compatibilityDate`: Specifies the PartyKit compatibility date.
 - `parties`: Defines the entry points for your party servers.
 In this example, "todo" is set to "server/todo.server.ts".
-- `serve`: Specifies the directory to serve static files from (e.g., "public").

 Adjust these fields as needed for your specific project structure and requirements.